 2. During the SM policy association termination procedure as defined in clause 4.16.6 in TS 23.502 [6], the PCF instance of the UE decreases the policy counter value.

-Optionally, if the PCF instance of the UE does not have local quota granted, e.g., as per operator's policy, the PCF instance delegates the request of policy counter update for the PDU session release of the S-NSSAI to the master PCF.
-The master PCF decreases the policy counter value of the indicated S-NSSAI and sends the response to the slave PCF.
+Optionally, if the PCF instance of the UE does not have local quota granted, e.g., as per operator's policy, the PCF instance delegates the request of policy counter update for the PDU session release of the S-NSSAI to the primary PCF.
+The primary PCF decreases the policy counter value of the indicated S-NSSAI and sends the response to the secondary PCF.

-NOTE: If the PCF instance has local quota granted before, during the PDU Session release procedure, the involvement of the master PCF is not required.
-The quota re-distribution mechanism described in clause 6.1.3.4 can be used to recover the global quota at the master PCF of a specific S-NSSAI.
+NOTE: If the PCF instance has local quota granted before, during the PDU Session release procedure, the involvement of the primary PCF is not required.
+The quota re-distribution mechanism described in clause 6.1.3.4 can be used to recover the global quota at the primary PCF of a specific S-NSSAI.

 3. UE or network initiates a PDU session release procedure according to (steps 13-15) in clause 4.3.4.2 in TS 23.502 [6].